 The meat and other parts of the sharks can often be sold locally for food for making Karawala, a Sri Lankan dried fish product used in curries.
 Also the fins can be valuable to markets in China, Hong Kong or Singapore.

 One of the most impressive sight is a fishmonger cutting up fillets of tuna on a brightly lit red coloured table.
-He is doing a brisk trade, and his knife work is mesmerising to watch.

 If you have a problem with your mother-in-law or your neighbours children, for example, you can find silent knife masters at the fish market in Negombo.